keithbuhler/keithbuhler.github.io/slideshows/aristotle1.md

 “And that all these attributes belong most of all to the wise man is manifest.
 He, therefore, is the dearest to the gods.
 And he who is that will presumably be also the happiest; so that in this way too the wise man will more than any other be happy.”
 (X.9)

-            Growth in wisdom and stature
+Compare: "Growth in wisdom and stature, favor with God and man" (Luke 2)

 </section><section data-markdown>